sallycole/sallycole.github.io/about.md

   cut + ing -> cutting
   per + mit + ed -> permitted

+  Note that a consonant at the end of a prefix will never double.
+Only a consonant at the end of a base or at the end of a suffix may double.

 2) With the **final e convention**, you must replace the final \<e\> in the morpheme on the left side of a join if the following conditions are met:

   * The final \<e\> is an orthographic marker and does not represent a phoneme.